danielsaidi/ApiKit/README.md

 ## About ApiKit

+ApiKit builds on the basic concept of environments and routes and provides lightweight types that make it easy to integrate with any REST-based APIs.

 ApiKit has lightweight `ApiEnvironment` and `ApiRoute` protocols that make it easy to model any REST-based API.

-ApiKit also has an `ApiRequest` that can be used to define a `route` and its response type, for even easier usage.
+It also has an `ApiRequest` that can define a route and response type, for even easier use.

-Once you have your environment and routes defined, you can use a regular `URLSession` or custom client to fetch any route from any environment.
+Once you have an environment and routes, you can use a regular `URLSession` or a custom `ApiClient` to fetch any route or request from any environment.